Covid-19 coronavirus: New Zealanders living in Australia able to access payments

 Thousands of New Zealanders who found themselves out of work were forced to leave Australia after finding they were unable to access Centrelink payments.

-The 444 visa is a temporary visa that allows New Zealands to visit, study, stay and work in Australia, as long as they remain a New Zealand citizen.
+The 444 visa is a temporary visa that allows New Zealanders to visit, study, stay and work in Australia, as long as they remain a New Zealand citizen.

 The changes were announced this afternoon, as part of a new government package to aide those affected by Covid-19 in Australia.